What Is Medicare Supplement Plan G?

 Example: Plan G coverage for a hospital stay

 Imagine you get sick with a bad case of the flu, and you have to be admitted to the hospital.
-Without Medigap Plan G, you will have to pay your $1,676 Part A deductible before Medicare starts to pay its share.
-And if you are hospitalized for more than 60 days, you pay $419 per day in coinsurance.
+Without Medigap Plan G, you will have to pay your $1,676 Part A deductible before Medicare starts to pay.
+And if you are hospitalized for more than 60 days, you pay $419 per day in what's called coinsurance.

 But if you have Medicare Supplement Plan G, you wouldn't pay anything yourself.
 Plan G pays for your deductible and Part A coinsurance.
-Not only does this eliminate your share of the medical bills, it could also free you up from the worry about how to pay.
+That means you don't have to pay anything out of pocket for your hospital stay.

 Medicare Plan G coverage